Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Introduction

-\begin{itemize} \item A controlled, multi-condition analysis of self- and cross-model evaluation bias. \item Quantitative evidence comparing label effects in both overall preference and detailed quality dimensions. \item Recommendations for mitigating bias through blind or multi-model evaluation protocols. \end{itemize} The rest of the paper is organized as follows.
-Section II reviews related work on bias in automated evaluations.
-Section III describes our methodology, including generation, evaluation, and scoring procedures.
-Section IV presents results across all conditions and scoring methods.
-Section V discusses implications for LLM benchmarking and bias mitigation.
+The paper is organized as follows.
+Section II reviews related work.
+Section III describes our methodology.
+Section IV presents results.
+Section V discusses implications for LLM benchmarking.
 Section VI concludes with recommendations for future research.